-The School of Nursing at Stony Brook University is one of the five professional schools in the Health Sciences Center.
-They have full-time and part-time educational programs, which prepare the students for a professional nursing practice, whether at undergraduate, graduate or even postgraduate levels.
-The traditional Bachelor of Science in Nursing Program is made to equip the students in their chosen field of study.
-The curriculum puts more emphasis in the upper division which leads to a Bachelor of Science Degree major in Nursing.
+The School of Nursing at Stony Brook University is one of five professional schools in the Health Sciences Center.
+They have full- and part-time educational programs that prepare students for a professional nursing practice, whether at the undergraduate, graduate or even postgraduate level.
+The traditional Bachelor of Science in Nursing Program is designed to equip students in their chosen field of study.
+The curriculum puts more emphasis on the upper division leading to a Bachelor of Science Degree major in Nursing.

-The admission process of Stony Brook University is competitive as the School of Nursing only accepts few students every semester.
-Although the state is in need of nurses, the University limits the number of students to ensure that all of them are monitored properly, especially in the early learning process of the profession.
+The admission process of Stony Brook University is competitive as the School of Nursing only accepts a few students every semester.
+Although the state is in need of nurses, the University limits the number of students to ensure that all are monitored properly, especially in the early learning phase of the profession.
 The minimum requirements of the program is a cumulative GPA of 2.5, a criminal background check, a high school diploma or equivalent, and a record of immunization.
-Students in the nursing program do not only have to mentally prepared, but they should also be physically free from communicable diseases to provide a safe and quality care among a diverse group of patients.
+Students in the nursing program do not only have to be mentally prepared, but they should also be physically free from communicable diseases to provide safe, quality care among a diverse group of patients.

-Stony Brook University uses state of the art facilities to develop the necessary knowledge and skills that every student should have.
-Since the traditional BSN program involves a clinical rotation in various health care facilities, students will be trained and taught about several skills at the school’s nursing laboratory.
-They will also be guided by their studies, particularly in the clinical rotation, so that they can provide quality nursing services while maintaining safe and efficient procedures.
-The faculty and staff of the university are well-experienced in terms of the nursing profession.
-They are also licensed professionals and experts in the nursing field.
+Stony Brook University uses state-of-the-art facilities to develop the necessary knowledge and skills that every student should have.
+Since the traditional BSN program involves a clinical rotation in various health care facilities, students will be trained and taught several skills in the school’s nursing laboratory.
+They will be guided by their studies, particularly during the clinical rotation, so that they can provide quality nursing services while maintaining safe and efficient procedures.
+The faculty and staff of the university are experienced; they are licensed professionals and experts in the nursing field.

 Nevertheless, Stony Brook University is one of the most affordable schools for a traditional Bachelor of Science in Nursing degree.
-Residents of the state will pay $6,470 for the undergraduate program, and non-residents would pay $21,550.
-Scholarships and financial assistance are available as well, to lessen the cost of the program and provide an opportunity for financially needy individuals to finish the BSN program without creating huge debts from student loans.
+Residents of the state will pay $6,470 for the undergraduate program, and non-residents pay $21,550.
+Scholarships and financial assistance are available to lessen the cost of the program and provide an opportunity for financially-needy individuals to finish the BSN program without creating huge debts from student loans.